emmagamma/qlock/README.md

 - No formal security audit of this repo has ever been performed
 - Uses non-NIST algorithms
 - Passwords are **never stored** by this tool
-- `qlock_metadata.json` contains sensitive info that could be used in a brute-force attack to decrypt your `.qlock` files, given a powerful enough supercomputer — **don’t share it with anyone who shouldn't have access to your decrypted files**
+- `.qlock_metadata/` contains sensitive info that could be used in a brute-force attack to decrypt your `.qlock` files, given a powerful enough supercomputer — **don’t share it with anyone who shouldn't have access to your decrypted files**
-- If you lose either your password or your `qlock_metadata.json` file, the data in your `.qlock` files cannot be recovered
+- If you lose either your password or the `.json` files stored within the `.qlock_metadata/` folder, then the data in your `.qlock` files cannot be recovered
 - Use a password manager to securely store your passwords

 ---